 "When I was growing up," she says, "my big dilemma was whether to become a scientist or an artist.
 Becoming a pilot was absolutely the furthest thing from my mind."

 A native of Indiana, Cecilia graduated from the California Institute of Technology with a degree in mathematics and English literature.
 She moved to the San Francisco Bay Area to study computer science at the University of California at Berkeley, then stayed to take a job as a computer programmer.

 But in 1985, a co-worker offered her a ride in a Piper Archer.
 Cecilia, who almost turned down the offer because she had always considered small planes dangerous, had her first taste of something that would eventually change her life.

 "I was in heaven," she recalls.
 "I said, 'this is my dream, this is it.'"

 Immediately, she started taking flying lessons and working towards her dream.
 Without financial resources, Cecilia had to work two jobs to support the flying, often putting in 80 to 100 hours a week, and squeezing the practice in on the side.

-But, "where there's a dream there's a way," and six years of hard work later, she had made it -- she was a member of the United States Aerobatic Team.
+Six years of hard work later, she had made it -- she was a member of the United States Aerobatic Team.

 Interested in Inviting Cecilia to Talk to Your Group?Please e-mail us for references, rates, and other information.